MinecraftMachina/McMouser/README.md

 ## Features
 - Fixes Shift + Scroll not working on macOS ([MC-121772](https://bugs.mojang.com/browse/MC-121772))
 - Disables `Ctrl` + `Left Click` = `Right Click` emulation

 ## Downloads

 The mod supports all major versions of Minecraft since 1.8.9, both Fabric and Forge.
 If your version is not listed, raise an issue, it is trivial to port the code.

-Check out the [Releases](https://github.com/MinecraftMachina/McMouser/releases) section or [CurseForge](https://www.curseforge.com/minecraft/mc-mods/mcmouser).
+Check out the [Releases](https://github.com/MinecraftMachina/McMouser/releases) section, [CurseForge](https://www.curseforge.com/minecraft/mc-mods/mcmouser), or [Modrinth](https://modrinth.com/mod/mcmouser).

 ## Building